Odd Man Out (American TV series)

 Odd Man Out is an American sitcom that aired on the ABC television network as a part of the TGIF lineup.
-It aired from September 24, 1999 to January 7, 2000.
+It aired from September 24, 1999, to January 7, 2000.
 This show was created by Ed Decter and John J. Strauss.

 Synopsis

-Set in Miami, the show revolved around fifteen-year-old Andrew Whitney (Erik von Detten), the only male in a house full of females.
+Set in Miami, the show revolved around 15-year-old Andrew Whitney, the only male in a house full of women.
 He is constantly surrounded by his three sisters (Val, Paige, and Elizabeth), Aunt Jordan, and widowed mom, Julia.
 The episodes mostly revolved around Andrew's lack of privacy and dealing with his best friend Keith's crush on his unresponsive older sister, Paige.